TabularEditor/TabularEditorDocs/te3/powerbi-xmla-pbix-workaround.md

 ---
 # Downloading a Power BI dataset to a .pbix using the XMLA endpoint

-Once a change is made to a Power BI semantic model through the XMLA endpoint, it's not possible to download the dataset as a .pbix file from the Power BI service.
+Once a change is made to a Power BI semantic model through the XMLA endpoint, it's not possible to download the model as a .pbix file from the Power BI service.

 However, with the Power BI Project file, it's possible to create a .pbix file from the remote model by following the three-step process, which is described as follows.

 ![XLMA to PBIX Overview](~/images/power-bi/create-pbix-from-xmla-overview.png)

 > [!NOTE]
 > The described workaround isn't officially supported by Microsoft.
 There's no guarantee that it works for every model.
-Specifically, if you've added custom partitions or other objects [not listed here](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools#data-modeling-operations), Power BI Desktop may not be able to correctly open the file following this approach.
+Specifically, if you've added custom partitions or other objects [listed here](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools#data-modeling-operations), Power BI Desktop may not be able to correctly open the file following this approach.

 ## Step 1: Create and save an empty Power BI projects (.pbip) file